 I'm a prep.
 Freshly shined penny loafers with a pair of Nantucket reds and a bow tie, and I feel right at home (maybe a copy of Gatsby in my back pocket in case I get bored).
 On a sunny day, you'll see me rockin' my basket-weave navy blazer, but if there's a chill in the air, I get out the Harrington.

 Like a Mini Cooper with a hemi, the Harrington is a total sleeper in terms of versatility.
-Wear it with chinos and a button down; wear it with jeans and your brown leather sneakers.
+Also known as a blouson jacket, wear a Harrington with chinos and a button down; wear it with jeans and your brown leather sneakers.
 Hell, throw it on with a pair of shorts on a cool summer evening.
 Keep in mind that just because the original G9 jacket from English brand Baracuta has become a cult classic since its inception in the 1930s, you don't have to spend $400.
 This one from Uniqlo is $30 and looks swell.

 See the long history of the Harrington: The Harrington Jacket – How to Wear It, History, & Affordable Picks